azelezniak/vfd_wiki/Vfd_User_guide.md

 The first address in the array is made the  default  address, and  will be visible to the guest when it queries the device.
 If an empty list is provided, the address assigned by the  PF driver will be used as the default.
-Appication attached to VF can change default MAC address as well as add additional MAC addresses using appropriate Linux commands or DPDK APIs, but total number of MACs should not exeed maximum allowed.
+Application attached to VF can change default MAC address as well as add additional MAC addresses using appropriate Linux commands or DPDK APIs.
+Total number of MACs should not exceed maximum allowed.

 **start_cb:** Is a command (script) which VFd will execute as the  last  step  in the VFd start up process.
 (See section on